humza-hmyn/IDS2022F/quiz/1/README.md

 28. The first digital computer was made in the United States, it was named ENIAC.

-29. Three major components of Data Science:
+29. Three major components of Data Science: <br />
 	i.
-Coding
+Coding   <br />
 	ii.
-Statistics
+Statistics  <br />
 	iii.
-Domain
+Domain <br />

-30. A Data Scientist is a person who has the interdisciplinary knowlege of coding, mathematics/statistics, and a specialty domain (background)
+30. A Data Scientist is a person who has the interdisciplinary knowlege of coding, mathematics/statistics, and a specialty domain (background) and uses these <br />
+	competencies to work with data